openconfig/gnmic/docs/user_guide/event_processors/event_group_by.md

-The `event-group-by` processor, groups values under the same event message based on a list of tag names.
+The `event-group-by` processor groups values under the same event message based on a list of tag names.

 This processor is intended to be used together with an output with cached gNMI notifications, like `prometheus` output with `cache: {}`.